 Our academic staff are experienced educators from across the different nations of the UK and further afield.
 Our team’s expertise includes multilingualism, inclusion, play, children’s literature, language and literacy, technology, mathematics, geography, Early Years, and teacher professional development.
 The team have also had roles as school governors, local authority advisors, school teachers and headteachers.
 Our local expertise is complemented by our extensive experience of supporting distance education across the globe through developing collaborative networks and the co-design of Open Educational Resources.

 Our teaching is firmly underpinned by research and members of the Education Studies (Primary) team are active researchers in the university’s Children’s Research Centre, Centre for the Study of Global Development and the Centre for Literacy and Social Justice.

-Our research, scholarship and consultancies cover a wide range of local and global education themes, from children’s calculation methods and assessing primary school grammar to girls’ education in Sub-Saharan Africa and international comparisons of SEN (special educational needs) provision.
-We work and research in cutting-edge issues such as climate literacy, education in crisis situations, and scalable digital learning in low-income countries.
-Our staff have ongoing and diverse partnerships with organisations including the BBC, Cheltenham Literature Festival, the National Literacy Trust, Plan International, and the Government of India and Ministry of Primary and Secondary Education in Zimbabwe.
+Our research, scholarship and consultancies cover a wide range of local and global education themes, from children’s calculation methods and children’s literature and media to early years practitioner development and girls’ education in Sub-Saharan Africa.
+We work and research in cutting-edge issues such as children’s wellbeing, relationship and sex education in schools and scalable digital learning in low-income countries as well as creating a sense of belonging in online learning.
+Our staff have ongoing and diverse partnerships with organisations including the BBC, Cheltenham Literature Festival, the National Literacy Trust, Plan International and the Ministry of Primary and Secondary Education in Zimbabwe.
 We also supervise postgraduate research students in the UK and internationally.